ai-computing/aicomp/README.md

 In addition, we want to apply 3D to the model based on the compiler.
 In this regard, related PoCs are being developed preemptively, and the ETRI framework SW will be developed in earnest in the second half of the year.

+As part of the related project, tunib, a joint research and development organization, is separately carrying out the OSLO project(https://github.com/EleutherAI/oslo).

 ## Usage

 This SW requires: